keirans/keirans.github.io/posts/Cloud_ADRs/index.md

 _Note: ADR's are focused more on implementation standards, rather than being end to end architecture documents for a particular solution._

-As ADRs are stored in git, your version control software such as github can then be used by your development teams to discuss and revise the proposed standard using the same processes they are familiar with, and when ADR changes are merged to the master branch of the repository they are then considered active.
+As ADRs are stored in git, your version control software such as Github can then be used by your development teams to discuss and revise the proposed standard using the same processes they are familiar with, and when ADR changes are merged to the master branch of the repository they are then considered active.

 ## How did we implement these ?